Uploaded image for project: 'JDK'

 VM.class_hierarchy VM.classes VM.classloader_stats VM.classloaders

-The post-mortem environment must have the same operating system and CPU architecture as the environment where the JVM crashed.
+The post-mortem environment must have the same operating system and CPU architecture as the environment in which the JVM crashed.

 It is often difficult to access production servers where the JVM has crashed, so it is common to transport core dumps to developer workstations for analysis.
-Developer workstations typically run newer JDKs than production servers, so to facilitate analysis, it is not necessary for jcmd to come from the same JDK as the JVM that crashed. jcmd in one JDK release can revive core dumps from another JDK release as long as the JVM binary from the other release is available.
-For example, if the crash dump is X and the server's JVM binary is Y, then invoking:
+Such workstations typically run newer JDKs than production servers, so to facilitate analysis, it is not necessary for the jcmd tool to come from the same JDK as the JVM that crashed.
+The jcmd tool in one JDK release can revive core dumps from another JDK release as long as the JVM binary from the other release is available.
+The other release may be older or newer than the release where jcmd is running, as long as both releases are at least JDK NN.
+When running jcmd, the path to the JVM binary is specified via the new -L option:

-jcmd can take as an argument either the name of a Java class or the filename of a core dump.
-Since the filename of a core dump might resemble a class name, a new -c option indicates that the argument is a core dump rather than a class.
-For example:
+In JDK NN, jcmd can take either the name of a Java class or the filename of a core dump as an argument.
+Since the filename of a core dump might resemble a class name, the new -c option indicates that the argument is, in fact, a core dump:

 Reviving a core dump